Crochet Temperature Blanket – With a Twist!

 What’s a Good Stitch for a Temperature Blanket?

-I feel like most temperature blankets use the Moss Stitch.
+Many temperature blankets use the Moss Stitch.
 It’s a shorter stitch that works up beautifully so it makes sense!

 Since my blanket will only be 216 rows, I have a little bit more wiggle room with the stitch.
 When you’re making a blanket that’s 365/366 rows long, it’s better to stick with a shorter stitch like a variation of the single crochet or moss stitch… unless you want an ENORMOUS blanket.

 After going back and forth, I finally settled on the mini bean stitch.
+The mini bean stitch is fun to work, and it goes quickly.

 My Temperature Blanket Pattern (it’s more like a plan)